 The truth is ambition is an incredible and powerful force that humans possess.
-That innate power that compels us to make something of ourselves is at the heart of all great achievement stories.
-But as with many human behaviors, ambition can be used for good or for bad.
+It’s the superpower that drives us to make something of ourselves and is at the heart of all great achievements.
+But as with many things in life, ambition can be used for good or for bad.

-The reason I’m sharing this cautionary tale with you, is because ambition has the potential to do great good but also a frightening possibility of doing bad.
+The reason I’m sharing this cautionary tale with you is because ambition has the potential to do great good but also the frightening possibility of creating bad outcomes.

-However, our understanding of the word ambition today, is broader than just use of one’s inner drive to succeed in an unscrupulous way.
-We think highly of people with ambition and we want to be known as ambitious.
+However, our understanding of the word ambition today is broader than just use of one’s inner drive to succeed in an unscrupulous way.
+We think highly of people with ambition and we want to be known as being an ambitious person.
 So when does ambition go from an incredible force for good to something that is going in a bad direction?

 I think a few quotes will illustrate the different ‘flavors’ that ambition can take.
-I think they all stem from the same internal force, but you have moral choices to make that make all the difference to how you use your ambition.
+They all stem from the same internal force, but you have moral choices to choose that make all the difference in how you use your ambition.

 Here are 3 quotes that describe 3 different types of ambition.